geoepi/challengeABM/README.md

 # challengeABM: Agent-Based Model of FMDV Transmission
 An Agent Based Model (ABM) simulating within-host virus dynamics, within-herd host transmission, and between-farm spread

-This work is in draft form, has not been verified, and is subject to change.
+This work is subject to change.

 ## Install:
 ```